sudorandom/kmcd.dev/content/posts/2024/grpc-from-scratch-part-3/index.md

 > This is part three of a series.
 [Click here to see gRPC From Scratch: Part 1 where I build a simple gRPC client](/posts/grpc-from-scratch/) and [gRPC From Scratch: Part 2 where I build a simple gRPC server.](/posts/grpc-from-scratch-part-2/)

-In the last two sections I showed how to make an extremely simple client and server that... kind-of works.
-Now we're going to tackle ***streaming***.
-And we're actually going to make it harder than before.
-Both our streaming client will not rely on protobuf code.
-We will be using the `protowire` library directly to write our message.
-Here's a disclaimer on [the documentation for the library](https://pkg.go.dev/google.golang.org/protobuf/encoding/protowire):
+In the last two parts, I showed how to make an extremely simple client and server that... kind-of works.
+But I punted on a topic last time that is pretty important: I used generated protobuf types and the Go protobuf library to do all of the heavy lifting of protobufs for me.
+That ends today.
+I'll start by using using the [`protowire`](https://pkg.go.dev/google.golang.org/protobuf/encoding/protowire) library directly, which is a bit closer to what is actually happening on the wire.
+They include a fun disclaimer:

 > For marshaling and unmarshaling entire protobuf messages, use the google.golang.org/protobuf/proto package instead.

 Am I going to listen to this solid advice?
 No!
 I want to know how this works!
-Using this library is one step closer to what is actually happening on the wire.
 No reflection and no reliance on generated code.

-## Rewriting our unary client/server
-Okay, let's revisit the client we made last time.

-## Client Streaming

-## Server Streaming
+So let's get started:

-## Bidirectional Streaming
+## protowire
+Protowire provides

+### strings

+### integers

+### array of integers
+packed values